 Bankruptcy LawBankruptcy laws can be complex and an experienced attorney will guide you every step of the way.
-Hastings Law will make sure you follow all the regulations of the Bankruptcy Code and the Federal Rules of Bankruptcy Procedure so your case won’t be dismissed.
+The Law Office of Charles L Hastings will make sure you follow all the regulations of the Bankruptcy Code and the Federal Rules of Bankruptcy Procedure so your case won’t be dismissed.
 Many people who file for bankruptcy make several mistakes because they are not aware of all the responsibilities and technicalities involved during this process.
 Most common mistakes include missing a deadline or fail to respond to an action correctly, fail to disclose assets in bankruptcy which is considered fraud, all of this which could cause your case to be dismissed.
 Hastings Bankruptcy Attorneys are experienced legal professionals representing Chapter 7, Chapter 11.
 Chapter 13 and various reorganization efforts for our clients benefit.
 Our client representation includes commercial creditors, debtors, debtors-in-possession, trustees, committees and third parties in all aspects of the bankruptcy and debt collection process.
 Collectively, the team has well over 30 years of experience in these matters.
 We work closely with each of our clients to understand their business, their legal issues and their financial challenges, and assist them in developing and implementing an effective strategy to accomplish their objectives.

 The purpose of chapter 7 is to discharge debts and give the debtor a "fresh start" by extinguishing the debtor's personal liability on those debts.
 A discharge in Chapter 7 is available to individuals, not business entities such as partnerships or corporations.
 Although most individual chapter 7 cases result in a discharge of all debts, some types of debts are not discharged, and a discharge does not extinguish liens on property.
 In rare cases a chapter 7 may be dismissed if the court finds the debtor has the ability to pay a meaningful dividend to unsecured creditors in a chapter 13 case.